-3. Aids in recovery
+L-Carnitine aids in recovery

 The most commonly used supplements by bodybuilders when it comes to recovery are whey protein and BCAAs.
 However, L-carnitine can you with increasing both the short and long term recovery of your body.
 As we previously mentioned, it can help you clear the buildup of lactate acid in the muscles.
 It is also capable of giving the muscle fibers a shorter time to recuperate especially after intense training sessions.